arwamohammed-dev/GitHub-portfolio-and-Version-Control/README.md

 Database_result.png
 Task4.pptx
 ## task 5
-"An image was used as an interactive alternative to the map due to hardware limitations that prevent running live map services smoothly."
+"An image was used as an interactive alternative to the map due to hardware limitations that prevent running live map services smoothly. and A folder containing screenshots of the web interface has been uploaded."